Explore our portfolio

 Domain:

-One of the central pillars of military capability, logistics involves the transport of equipment, personnel, material and supplies.
+One of the central pillars of military capability, logistics involves the transport of equipment, squadron operations, personnel, material and supplies.
 It requires both permanent and temporary infrastructure, and organisation that can be supported by modern digital tools and information management.

 Domain: